nthanhhao96/OttoMachine/README.md

 #Installation: To run the app, you need to download all the Java files and then simply hit run.

 #Usage: The app is only a replication of an actual machine.
 Therefore, it has no database.
-When arriving at the starting sceen, users can only select from a number of pre-existing account numbers.
+When arriving at the starting screen, users can only select from a number of pre-existing account numbers.
 Once an account has been select, user can continue to use the app as one would use an Otto machine.